Life at Brown Environmental Leadership Lab: Rhode Island

 Summer weather in New England can vary greatly.
 At times, it is 90 degrees and humid while other weeks it can be in the low 50s at night.
 Please check the weather for Bristol, RI (02809) before your program and pack accordingly.
 It is always a good idea to pack layers.

 Clothes should be comfortable and students should be prepared to get dirty, especially when conducting intertidal field work.
 Students should also be prepared to work through light rain by bringing a raincoat.
+There are no laundry machines available so please pack lightly yet accordingly.
 A full packing list will be provided on the Accepted Student webpage.
 Our staff lives on site and is available to the students 24 hours a day for support and supervision.